mulesoft-consulting/ASMonAzure/README.md

 ### **STEP 9**: Install Anypoint Service Mesh Adapter

-- Next we want to deploy the Anypoint Service Mesh adapter in each namespace that we want to monitor API's.
+- Next we want to deploy the Anypoint Service Mesh adapter in each namespace that we want to monitor APIs.
 For this example we will just be doing the **nto-payment** namespace that contains the demo application.

 - To deploy the ASM Adapter we will be using a Kubernetes custom resource definition (CRD).
 In the **ServiceMeshDemo** repository we have create the file **nto-payment-asm-adapter.yaml** that can modified.